The Pantheon is a building in the Latin Quarter in Paris, France.

 Pantheon Paris facts

-Over the years, Pantheon has only become more interesting to the tourists visiting Paris.
+Over the years, Pantheon has only become more attractive to the tourists visiting Paris.

-This has primarily been because of all the interesting facts about the Pantheon.
+This has primarily been because of all the exciting facts about the Pantheon.

 1. It was a church

-Initially, the Pantheon Paris was to be Saint Genevieve church.
+Initially, the Pantheon Paris was to be Saint Genevieve’s church.

 In 1791, the Constituent Assembly decreed that it was ‘to receive the great men of the epoch of the French Liberty.’

 The Government of the time decided to bury exceptional Frenchmen (and women) at the Pantheon.

 After that, it became the final resting place for men and women who put France on the map.